-A: Based on a recent ABSW survey, the Town of South Walton was selected as the new municipality’s name.
+A: Based on the 2016 ABSW survey, the Town of South Walton was selected as the new municipality’s name.
 The Village of South Walton was a popular choice; however, it was discovered that a community in South Walton is already named the Village of South Walton.
 In order to avoid any potential conflicts or confusion, the Town of South Walton was chosen.

 Q14: How would incorporation impact the TDC?

 A: The new municipality will have significant influence on various issues with the county, regional planning, the state and the federal government.
 The new town council will consist of local residents elected and accountable to focus specifically on the issues and opportunities of South Walton.
 With the exception of services that the new municipality takes on – services that would replace similar services provided by Walton County today (such as Planning and Code Enforcement) – Walton County, the TDC, and regional entities would continue operating with responsibilities as currently defined.
 However, the new municipality can, at the discretion of the new town council (acting on the wishes of the South Walton residents), augment services provided by the county or TDC.